 A Brief History of Match-Fixing

 Match-fixing has its roots in corruption, which is itself synonymous with greed.
 In the end, it’s all about the money.
-There’s basically two main motivations for match-fixing.
+There are basically two main motivations for match-fixing.

 Before the involvement of bookmakers, only sporting and political fixes took place.
 Here are some examples:

-- agreeing to draw late in the season in order to secure promition or avoid relegation
+- agreeing to draw late in the season in order to secure promotion or avoid relegation

-- teams which have an unsignificant mid-table standing, help those who need a win
+- teams that have an insignificant mid-table standing help those who need a win

 - politicians who needed a local club to promote or get better results to improve political publicity